 airport boat stop.
 Venice's narrow streets can be crowded during the

-tourist season or on weekends, and hauling bags over bridges isn't fun--even
+tourist season or on weekends, and hauling large bags up and down the steps

 If you've got mobility problems,

-stay at a hotel that's close to public transportation, or you may find
+stay at a hotel that's easy to reach on foot, or you may find

 If you're sleeping in Mestre,